br3ndonland/vue-mastery-notes/vue-tips.md

 - [Vue.js Developers | Blog 20170917: Why you should avoid Vue.js DOM templates](https://vuejsdevelopers.com/2017/09/17/vue-js-avoid-dom-templates/)
 - [Vue.js Developers | Blog 20171205: What’s the deal with Vue’s virtual DOM?](https://vuejsdevelopers.com/2017/02/21/vue-js-virtual-dom/)

+### Hash mode vs history mode

+The default mode for Vue Router is **hash mode**, which uses a `#` to simulate a full URL so the page doesn't reload when the URL changes.
+Vue Router also offers **[HTML5 history mode](https://router.vuejs.org/guide/essentials/history-mode.html)**, which uses the [`history.pushState` API](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API) for navigation.
+Implementing history mode is a [three step process](https://router.vuejs.org/guide/essentials/history-mode.html):

+1. Change `mode: "hash"` to `mode: "history"` in the `VueRouter` instance
+2. Update server config
+3. Create fallback for 404s

+History mode is preferred.
+Hash mode is only necessary if you don't have access to the server, or if you need to support a [browser that hasn't implemented `history.pushState`](https://caniuse.com/#feat=mdn-api_history_pushstate).

+The 404 fallback can either be implemented on the front-end with an additional component, or directly in the [routing config for server-side rendered apps](https://ssr.vuejs.org/guide/routing.html).

 ## Style guide